 Additional university resources - from a wellness podcast series to meditation sessions - are available to all students, trainees, faculty, and staff.
-Every student has a paid subscription where they can learn various coping skills and techniques to either go at their own pace or supplement what they are learning in therapy.
+Every student has a paid subscription to Therapy Assistance Online (TAO Connect) where they can learn various coping skills and techniques to either go at their own pace or supplement what they are learning in therapy.
 Students do not have to register and can simply login with their UTHealth Houston credentials.